samsammurphy/6S_emulator/README.md

 `$ python3 LUT_interpolate.py  path/to/LUT_directory`

 Interpolated look-up tables are the core of the 6S emulator.
-They are used to calculate atmospheric correction coefficients (a, b) which can then convert at-sensor radiance (L) to surface reflectance (ρ).
+Essentially, they are used to calculate atmospheric correction coefficients (a, b) which can then convert at-sensor radiance (L) to surface reflectance (ρ) as follows:

 ρ = (L - a) / b